BiniyamMelaku2/Django-CRUD/README.md

 #### Creating templates for Views

-- Create a new folder templates under the blog app.
+- Create a new folder `templates` under the blog app.
 Make templates to render the results.
 Configure the template settings.

-check out
+- Check out

+> (django) $ sudo python3 manage.py runserver

 `http://127.0.0.1:8000/`